HJ-Leonardo-Cho/TOEFL-speaker/README.md

 ```bash
 pyinstaller --onefile --windowed --add-data "questions_vol1.csv;." --add-data "your-key-file-name.json;." speaking.py
 ```
+`"questions_vol1.csv"` is pre-provided question list.
+You can use your own csv files when you build TOEFL-speaker.

 ##### 3. Find the Executable: The final `speaking.exe` file will be located in the newly created `dist` folder.